wjgilmore/todoparrot/readme.md

 * Unit Testing: Some simple test-related examples.
 * Bootstrap Integration: Because I can't even write my own name legibly let alone design a nice website, TODOParrot uses the Bootstrap framework.

 TODOParrot is *not a finished product*!
-I work on the project in conjunction with the examples found in the book.

-In the coming days I'll continue to improve TODOParrot as I continue writing and refining the book.
+I've been using the project as a testing ground for the various Laravel 5 features.
+With the book now complete I'm currently working on rebuilding TODOParrot to use the official Laravel 5 release.
+I'll continue to improve TODOParrot as I continue writing and refining the book.
 In particular I plan on demonstrating the following features:

 * Improved form workflow: Streamlining of the form validation process.
 * Database seeding: I'll provide some sample account and list data so you can experiment using a realistic data set.